tegacodes/4003-senior-project-in-digital-media/dm4003_senior_project_syllabus.md

 * a physical object, musical instrument, physical game, or interactive installation
 * a performance or event,
-* a moving image (animation, film, motion graphics, video web series, etc.) audio (podcast, etc.)
+* a moving image (animation, film, motion graphics, video web series, etc.) audio (podcast, sound walk etc.)
-* print medium
+* print medium (images, posters, zines, etc.)

-The Senior Project **can also be a team-based project** if your teammate is also taking this semester of Senior Project.
+The Senior Project **can also be a team-based project** but your teammate is also taking this semester of Senior Project.

 ## Your Commitment to Senior Project
 Excerpt from the book *Anything You Want* by Derek Sivers